danpalmer/trac-to-phabricator/README.md

  - [X] Fix inefficient comment/ticket pairing
  - [X] Implement other events (cc, assignment, etc)
  - [X] Copy custom field data across to Phabricator
- - [ ] Copy attachments across to Phabricator
+ - [X] Copy attachments across to Phabricator
  - [ ] Alert when target user does not exist
  - [X] Merge together the closely related "resolution" and "status"
  - [ ] Add all edge information in by mastertickets table
+ - [ ] Also link with differentials.
+I haven't been able to inspect the tables to see what the right format is to inject it into the DB.
  - [X] Decide whether to have a special closed status as default
  - [X] Early tickets are closed without a resolution
  - [X] Skip over the "nobody" user
- - [ ] Dates are wrong on the projects board
+ - [ ] Dates are wrong on the projects board (Think this is to do with caching)
+ - [X] The subscribers field gets updated when people @ usernames in comments but then unset if the subscribers is modified later.
+ - [ ] Turn off email sending for the transition with "setDisableEmail" by modifying the used API end points.

 Parser